mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 * Getting the list of actors of a movie
 * Adding a new director to the application

 As we just finished the fantastic [Cats course on Rock The JVM](https://rockthejvm.com/p/cats), we want to use a library built on the Cats ecosystem.
-Fortunately, the [http4s](https://http4s.org/)library is what we are looking for.
+Fortunately, the [http4s](https://http4s.org/) library is what we are looking for.
 So, let's get a deep breath and start diving into the world of functional programming applied to HTTP APIs development.

 ## 2. Library Setup